tobbik/lua-t/docs/Coding.rst

 Code organization
 =================

-As mentioned in te README.rst, lua-t is organized by a rigid naming and structure convention which allewed me to keep control over the code base when it was under heavy development load.
-Understanding and following these conventions allows to read the codebase faster and be more productive in it.
+As mentioned in the README.rst, lua-t is organized by a rigid naming and structure convention which allowed me to keep control over the code base when it was under heavy development load.
+Understanding and following these conventions allows to read the code base faster and be more productive in it.
 This is true for bug fixing and for writing new functionality.
 This guide illustrates the conventions and makes them transparent and understandable.
-It is highly recomended to read the guide before studying the code base itself.
+It is highly recommended to read the guide before studying the code base itself.

 Naming conventions
 ------------------

-Code generally is all put into the src directory and added to its Makefile.
+Code generally is all put into the 'src' directory and added to its Makefile.
 Each file should be prefixed with "t_".
-Each "Problem Space" lua-t adresses is assigned a three character code.
-Each subproblems is assigned another three character code, allowing for a hirarchy which can be serialized as a string.
+Each "Problem Space" lua-t adressess is assigned a three character code.
+Each subproblems is assigned another three character code, allowing for a hierarchy which can be serialized as a string.
 For example, he Encoding class has 'enc' assigned to it.
 The code within Encoding to provide Base64 has 'b64' assigned to it.
 From the Lua side the Base64 object is available via T.Encoding.Base64.
 Within C the files are named